Countly/countly-sdk-documentation/android/current.md

 ./gradlew :project-name:uploadNativeSymbols</code></pre>
 <p>
-  <span style="font-weight:400">You may also configure your build so these tasks will run after every build:</span>
+  <span style="font-weight: 400;">You may also configure your build so these tasks will run after every build:</span>
 </p>
 <pre><code class="java">tasks.whenTaskAdded { task -&gt;
     if (task.name.startsWith('assemble')) {